Skip to main content

 What to Include in Your Teacher Resignation Letter (England & Wales)

-A properly drafted Teacher Resignation Letter for use in England and Wales should contain several key elements to ensure legal and contractual compliance.
+A properly drafted Teacher Resignation Letter for use in England and Wales should contain several key elements to confirm legal and contractual compliance.

 The letter should clearly identify the teacher, their job title, and the school at which they are employed.
 The job title is important because different roles within the school (classroom teacher, head of department, assistant headteacher, etc.) may carry different contractual terms and notice obligations under the STPCD.